harvester/docs/docs/rancher/import-existing-vm.md

   - rancher
 ---

-Rancher allows you to import existing Harvester virtual machines which installed Kubernetes by yourself.
+Rancher allows you to import existing Harvester VMs in which you installed Kubernetes.

-## Deploying
+## Deployment

 ### Prerequisites

-- The Kubernetes cluster is built on top of Harvester virtual machines.
+- The Kubernetes cluster is built on top of Harvester VMs.

 ### Deploying Guest Cluster with Harvester Virtual Machine